 This key facts covers Uses Based on Half-Life within Half-Life for GCSE Physics.
-Revise Half-Life in Atomic Structure for GCSE Physics with 13 exam-style questions and 23 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Half-Life in Atomic Structure for GCSE Physics with 15 exam-style questions and 23 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position